christianreiser/EEG_analysis/README.md

 #### Subject 3 blinks
-In the chapter cleaning I made the guess that subject 3 blinked a lot, but didn't remove the sequences from the data.
+In the chapter cleaning, I made the guess that subject 3 blinked a lot but didn't remove the sequences from the data.
 This was probably a good choice: As you can see below, ICA000 represent certainly eye blinks.
 Furthermore, 004 and 026 seem to be eye components as well.
 Now, I can remove these components without rejecting whole sequences.